-Social cognition theory refers to the ways in which the brain takes the things it perceives, maps those perceptions against mental schemas, which in turn affect attitudes and beliefs.
-When applied to the concept of race, social cognition and implicit bias theory helps undermine the central assumption of the color-blind paradigm: that racial discrimination is always the result of conscious bias.
+Social cognition theory refers to the ways in which the brain creates perceptions and maps those perceptions against mental schemas, which in turn affect attitudes and beliefs.
+When applied to the concept of race, social cognition and implicit bias theory challenges the central assumption of the color-evasion paradigm: that individuals can ignore race.